YuvaLapid/CG_HW6/README.md

 - Multiple hoops with auto select
 - Sound effects when missing scoring and ball bounce
 - Ball rotation on the ground and in air

+## Screenshots
+- All screenshots are in the screenshots folder with a Gameplay video as well